jhilikb/NLCUNet/README.md

 # Cite

 Please cite the paper as:
-J. Bhattacharya, A. Carini, S. Marsi and G. Ramponi, "A Nonlinear Convolution Network for Image Enhancement and Translation Tasks"
+J. Bhattacharya, A. Carini, S. Marsi and G. Ramponi, "A Polynomial and Fourier Basis Network for Vision-based Translation Tasks"

 -The code has been adapted from general cycleGANs and plexer architecture.